Ergon-moe/Bitcoin-Static/CONTRIBUTING.md

     ```

-Working with The Bitcoin Cash Node Repository
+Working with The Bitcoin Static Repository
 ---------------------------------------------

 A typical workflow would be: